sky11fca/Operating_Systems_-2025-/README.md

 (IMPORTANT)

 I know somebody will ask me and the answer is YES.
-You are allowed to use the lab solutions for developing apecialized ai language model for OS discipline.
-As long as it can run on everyone's computer dammit.
+You are allowed to use the lab solutions for developing specialized ai language model for OS discipline.
+As long as it an run on everyone's computer dammit.
 (OPTIONAL)